Air Base Speedway: History

 Textile Speedway opened for motorsport racing for the first time on July 3, 1949, with two days of motorcycle racing.
 The track was originally owned and operated by L. C. Hicks, who owned Hicks Auto & Indian Sales in Greenville.
 Hicks renamed the complex Air Base Speedway, giving the track a grand re-opening on April 14, 1951.
 Many sources continued to refer to the track as Textile Speedway, even after this date.

 Hicks was eventually able to get a sanctioned NASCAR Grand National race hosted at the track, which was held on August 25, 1951.

-One week after the NASCAR race, Air Base Speedway was reported to have been leased to Buck Baker, Ike Kaiser, and Roby Combs.
+One week after the NASCAR race, Air Base Speedway was reported to have been leased to Buck Baker, Ike Kiser, and Roby Combs.
 This was not the trio's first foray into motorsport racing promotion: in 1950, they leased Charlotte Speedway to promote races, before selling that lease to Bruton Smith a year later.

 On September 26, 1951, L. C. Hicks was charged with obtaining money relating to Air Base Speedway under false pretenses; specifically, that he had solicited $2,000 having given the impression that the Speedway property had no liens against it.
 Two individuals who held liens of more than $4,000 against the Speedway confirmed that this was not so, and a warrant was issued against Hicks.

 Media references to Air Base Speedway diminish after this date.

 In 1964, the whole circuit was still visible in satellite imagery, and in 1976, showing trees growing around the calcium-treated dirt, only two turns remained in any known images.

 Today

 The site today is covered by three different buildings, a railroad spur, and dozens of trees, some affected by the calcium-treated surface.
 Very few images of the track exist today.
-One photograph in a newspaper advertisement for a race on April 14, 1951 has been found, showing an aerial shot of the circuit and displaying a few drivers' names, Buck Baker, Bob Flock (the only winner of a cup race held there), Red Byron and Gober Sosebee.
+One photograph in a newspaper advertisement for a race on April 14, 1951, has been found, showing an aerial shot of the circuit and displaying a few drivers' names, Buck Baker, Bob Flock (the only winner of a cup race held there), Red Byron and Gober Sosebee.